eMetaboHUB/Forum-DiseasesChem/app/computation/Importance_Score/README.md

 python3 app/computation/Importance_Score/co_annotated_MeSH.py --chem="5489013" --chemType="PubChem" --MeSH="D017202" --config="app/computation/config/co_annotated_MeSH/request_config.ini" --TreeList="C|A|D|G|B|F|I|J" --out="out/path/CID5489013_D017202_co_annotated_MeSH.csv"
 ```

-### 2) Compute the Importance-Score
+### 2) Compute the Score

 Use *Importance_Score.R*

-From the table of co-mentioned MeSH descriptors associated to a particular relation (See co_annotated_MeSH.py), create the table of Importance-Score and an associated figure displaying the top n most important terms.
+From the table of co-mentioned MeSH descriptors associated to a particular relation (See co_annotated_MeSH.py), creates the score table and an associated figure displaying the top n most important terms.

 Args:

-- MeSH_context: path to file containing the co-annotated MeSH.
-Should be the output file of co_annotated_MeSH.py
+- MeSH_context: Path to file containing the co-annotated MeSH.
+Should be the output of co_annotated_MeSH.py
-- MeSH_corpora: path to the table containing the corpora sizes of MeSH descriptors, provided in the Importance_Score directory: TOTAL_MESH_PMID.csv)
+- MeSH_corpora: Path to the table containing the corpora sizes of MeSH descriptors, provided in the Importance_Score directory: TOTAL_MESH_PMID.csv)
-- cooc: The observed co-occurrence between the both entities
+- cooc: The observed co-occurrence between both entities
 - Chem_name: A name for the chemical
-- MeSH_name: A name for the MeSh descriptor
+- MeSH_name: A name for the MeSH descriptor
 - Collection_size: The total number of publications in the collection.
 For the current release :
   - 8877780 related to PubChem Compounds
   - 7897020 related to ChEBI classes
   - 8826139 related to ChemOnt classes
 - Chem_MeSH_ID: If the compound has also a dedicated MeSH descriptor, it is advised to remove it from the analysis to avoid an irrelevant result.
 Indicate the associated MeSH descriptor using the option or skip it if none.
-- n_top: the top 'n' to display in the figure
+- n_top: The top 'n' to display in the figure
-- path_out: path to the output directory
+- path_out: Path to the output directory

-To request with ChEBI identifier, you must add the prefix 'CHEBI_' to the identifier like "CHEBI_35551" to refer to the class of fluoroalkanoic acid (CHEBI:35551)
+To request with ChEBI identifiers, you must add the prefix 'CHEBI_' to the identifier, like "CHEBI_35551" to refer to the class of fluoroalkanoic acid (CHEBI:35551)

-To request with ChemOnt identifier, you must add the prefix 'CHEMONTID_' to the identifier like "CHEMONTID_0001343" to refer to the class of 1,2-oxazines (C0001343)
+To request with ChemOnt identifiers, you must add the prefix 'CHEMONTID_' to the identifier, like "CHEMONTID_0001343" to refer to the class of 1,2-oxazines (C0001343)

 ```bash
 Rscript app/computation/Importance_Score/Importance_Score.R --MeSH_context="/path/to/co_annotated_MeSH.csv" --MeSH_corpora="path/to/mesh/corpora" --cooc=COOC --Chem_name="Cpd Name" --MeSH_name="MeSH Name" --Collection_size=N --Chem_MeSH_ID="ChemID" --n_top=20 --path_out="/path/out/dir"